Texts on this page have been partially machine translated from German.

 I particularly like working in a motivated team, having a direct line to the entrepreneurial family and realising great construction projects.

-What are the most important skills one should have for your profession?
+What are the most important skills you need for your job?

 An inner compass with a sense of values that matches the employer helps.
 You should be able to move emphatically and authentically through the different hierarchical levels.
 And you have to like people.